mochi52/CECS277_fall2024/README.md

 Yahtzee

-Create a dice game that awards the user points for a pair, three-of-a-kind, or a series.
-Use the following class diagram for your program.
+A dice game that awards the user points for a pair, three-of-a-kind, or a series.
 ***
 Die class (die.py) – has two attributes: the number of sides of the die and the value of the rolled die.